My Mistake In Believing

-In his Facebook messages, he relates how, after he and the girl were taken to the Police Post, he attended the hospital because of injuries from the handcuffs used on him, where he also had his stomach pumped out as it was feared he had consumed drugs.
-He had already lied to the Police about who he was, giving the name of some unfortunate person he knew, but he decided to give his real name at the hospital, to avoid being accused of medical insurance fraud.
+In his Facebook messages, Kangas relates how, after he and the girl were taken to the Police Post, he attended the hospital because of injuries from handcuffs placed on him and he also had his stomach pumped out as it was feared he had consumed drugs.
+He had already lied to the Police about his identity, giving the name of some unfortunate person he knew, but he decided to give his real name at the hospital, to avoid being accused of medical insurance fraud.
 Therefore, in addition to the four witnesses who gave their testimony during the trial, and possibly Police officers who may have seen him at the Post, he was apparently willing to call all the hospital staff who saw him liars too!

 While it was not explained in the trial why the girl called 911, as she claimed to be trying to contact her mother,

 the Facebook account does do this.
 In the Facebook messaging of 10 February 2013, the girl explained to Kangas that her mother's number began with a '906', but she sometimes dialled '1906'.
 However, at school, she would add a '9' at the beginning (presumably to obtain an outside line), and she made an error in dialling a number beginning with '911', and this was interpreted as a 911 emergency call by the telephone system.

-However, it should be noted that despite what the girl said to Kangas in the messaging, it is possible that she deliberately dialled 911 for the Police (and she did this more than once), as she wanted to leave the premises, possibly worried about Kangas's intentions that night.
+However, it should be noted that despite what the girl said to Kangas in the messaging, it is possible that she deliberately dialled 911 for the Police (and did this more than once), as she wanted to leave the premises, possibly worried about Kangas's intentions that night.
 Indeed, the prosecution told the jury: "I would suggest to you that it's a fair conclusion she wanted out of the junk yard that night.
 And that is in fact what happened.
-She left with the police."
+She left with the Police."
 (Trial II, Vol. II of II, Pages 7-8).